 Before deciding what option is better, parents should make sure they understand the key differences between a daycare and a nursery school.
 Something many families don't know is that nursery schools are not typically full-day programs.
 They are educational-based learning centers for preschool-aged children, but have rigid hours, from 9 am to 12 pm.
 A nursery school as your main childcare solution typically doesn’t cut it if you have two working parents.
 This is a great option if you’re a stay-at-home parent, looking to socialize your child for a few hours each day or if you’re involved in a nanny share, and want your child in an educational environment for part of the day.

 A daycare, on the other hand, doesn’t necessarily work alongside of a nanny share like a nursery school would.
 It’s really more of a one-or-the-other scenario.
+Learn more about the differences between a daycare, a nanny, and a nanny share.

-To help your process, here are some questions you can consider for your whole family.
+To help your process, here are some questions you can consider for your whole family:

 Daycare Quality and Convenience Questions to Consider